Sleep apnea is a common sleep disorder that can lead to serious health issues if left untreated.

-Sleep apnea is a condition that disrupts your sleep because of repeatedly interrupted breathing.
-Obstructive sleep apnea, the most common type, occurs when the muscles at the back of the throat relax and block your airway when you inhale.
-The oxygen level in your blood drops, which alerts the brain to briefly wake you.
-This awakening, which may be accompanied by a loud snort or choking sound, causes you to transition from deep sleep and into light sleep.
-Normal breathing resumes, but then the muscles relax and the cycle begins again.
-Typically, you will not notice or remember the brief awakenings, even though they can happen 30 or more times in one hour.
+The most common type of sleep apnea, obstructive sleep apnea occurs when the muscles at the back of the throat relax and block your airway.
+Obstructive sleep apnea causes the oxygen level in your blood to drop, alerting your brain to briefly wake you.
+Characterized by a loud snort or choking sound, obstructive sleep apnea causes you to transition from deep sleep into light sleep.
+Normal breathing resumes for a time, but as the muscles relax again, the cycle continues.
+Most patients affected by obstructive sleep apnea do not notice or remember the brief awakenings, even though they can happen 30 or more times in an hour.

 Central Sleep Apnea